hmmdeif/ep-keeper/README.md

 ## Run

 Copy and paste `.env.sample` and rename to `.env`.
-Fill in discord token, discord channel, and private key variables.
+Fill in discord token, discord channel, and key variables (`KEY` can be anything as long as it's >=32 characters, it's used as a partial encryption key).

 **PLEASE CREATE A SEPARATE WALLET AND USE THAT PRIVATE KEY!!** Only fill that wallet with gas and nothing else.
 The keeper does nothing except execute transactions.